hoko/hoko-docs/_posts/2015-04-06-ios-utilities.md

 description: To help your app on becoming deep linkable we provide a non-mandatory utility class to handle navigation on HOKO’s deep link target block.
 ---

 To help your app on becoming deep linkable we provide a **non-mandatory** utility class to handle navigation on HOKO's deep link `target` block.
+To use it, you'll have to manually import `#import <Hoko/HOKNavigation.h>` into your implementation file (or `Bridging Header` file in case you're working with Swift - see [Integrating the SDK with your Swift project](http://support.hokolinks.com/quickstart/ios/#integrating-the-sdk-with-your-swift-project) section).

 ### HOKNavigation